Collins Heating & Cooling

 Meyer's = Cautionary Tale

 Meyer's has been in business for 75 years but only has 8 Google reviews.
 Proof that longevity alone doesn't build your online presence.
-Without actively asking for reviews, even a great business becomes invisible online.
+Without actively asking for reviews, even a great business stops showing up online.

 Where competitors are active online beyond their website and Google listing.
 Links go directly to their profiles: